muthhus/jcf.github.com/_posts/2011-02-20-how-to-send-in-javascript.markdown

 ---
 layout: post
 title: How To Send In Javascript
+description: Ruby can send messages in a number of ways but you might be surprised to find Javascript can do a lot of what Ruby can do, albeit in a very different way.
 ---

 Ruby gives you a number of ways to send messages to objects.
 You can use